Karl Joseph: Cleveland Browns

 On April 13, 2020, Joseph signed a one-year contract with the Cleveland Browns.
-He was placed on the active/physically unable to perform list at the start of training camp on August 3, 2020, and activated from the list five days later.
+He was placed on the active/physically unable to perform list at the start of training camp on August 3, and activated from the list five days later.
 In Week 3 against the Washington Football Team, Joseph recorded his first interception as a Brown during the 30–24 win.
-He was placed on the reserve/COVID-19 list by the team on December 29, 2020, and activated on January 2, 2021.
+He was placed on the reserve/COVID-19 list by the team on December 29, and activated on January 2, 2021.

-In the wild-card round of the playoffs against the Steelers, Joseph recovered an errant snap by Steelers' center Maurkice Pouncey in the endzone for a Browns' touchdown during the 48–37 win.
+In the wild-card round of the playoffs against the Steelers, Joseph recovered an errant snap by Pittsburgh Steelers' center Maurkice Pouncey in the endzone for a Browns' touchdown during the 48–37 win.

-In the divisional round of the playoffs against the Chiefs, Joseph intercepted a pass thrown by Chad Henne in the endzone for a touchback during the 22–17 loss.
+In the divisional round of the playoffs against the Kansas City Chiefs, Joseph intercepted a pass thrown by Chad Henne in the endzone for a touchback during the 22–17 loss.

 Joseph became an unrestricted free agent following the 2020 season.

 Las Vegas Raiders

 Joseph signed with the Las Vegas Raiders on April 12, 2021.
-He was released on August 31, 2021.
+He was released by the Raiders on August 31.

 Pittsburgh Steelers

-Joseph was signed to the Steelers practice squad on September 1, 2021.
+Joseph was signed to the Pittsburgh Steelers' practice squad on September 1, 2021.
 On October 4, Joseph was promoted to the active roster.
-His contract expired when the teams season ended on January 16, 2022.
+His contract expired when the team's season ended on January 16, 2022.

 Joseph re-signed with the Steelers on March 31, 2022.

-On August 16, 2022, Joseph was placed on injured reserve with an ankle injury.
+On August 16, Joseph was placed on injured reserve with an ankle injury.